ProcedureKit/ProcedureKit/Documentation/Guides/Basic Features/Groups.md

 ## Custom `GroupProcedure`

-While using a `GroupProcedure` directly is convenient, it doesn't really help to create a larger abstraction of work around the children.
-For example, consider authenticating a user with a webservice, it is likely that we will need, network requests, possibly some data parsing and mapping, and possibly writing to disks or caches.
-All of these tasks should be `Procedure` subclasses, but when encapsulated together, its just a `LoginProcedure`.
+While using a [`GroupProcedure`](Classes\/GroupProcedure.html) directly is convenient, it doesn't really help to create a larger abstraction of work around the children.
+For example, consider authenticating a user with a webservice - it is likely that we will need: network requests, possibly some data parsing and mapping, and possibly writing to disks or caches.
+All of these tasks should be [`Procedure`](Classes\/Procedure.html) subclasses, but when encapsulated together, its just a `LoginProcedure`.
 The group _hides_ all the detail.
-Therefore, most of the time, we want to subclass `GroupProcedure`, which is the focus of this guide.
+Therefore, most of the time, we want to subclass [`GroupProcedure`](Classes\/GroupProcedure.html), which is the focus of this guide.

 ## The initialiser